MadsFrost/MadsFrost/README.md

 ### Hi there 👋 I'm Mads Frost
-I'm currently a Software Developer and have a huge passion for GitHub.
-I'm always looking for people to collaborate with and learn from.
+I'm currently working as a Software Developer and have a huge passion for GitHub collaboration.
+I'm always looking for people to learn from and with.
 These are my projects

 <!--
 **MadsFrost/MadsFrost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.